mastermach50/DS-Programs/polynomial_addition_array/README.md

 # [Program-1] Polynomial Addition Using Array
 ## Aim:-
-Write a program to add two polynomials using an array
+Write a program to add two polynomials using an array.

 ## Algorithm:-
 1. START